 |A League||Middle School||Experience|

+Within the first twelve “Toss Up” Questions, ten will be Middle School Study Questions (found on the Basic 5 CD or the Study Guide + CD) by Selena.
+Question numbers 13–20 will contain two Application Questions (found on Study Guide + CD).
 The rest of the questions will almost always be asked by Section Titles and will include several chapter analysis answers.
 There will be very few quotes, but those that are asked are from Primary Verses.
-There will be several 1 word answers in each set.